jcwright77/engaging_cluster_howto/README.md

 -   ssh (all): ssh is included in linux and osx distributions.

-    It is available in the bash shell under Windows 10 after enabling WSL, but in beta and requires several steps to install.
+    It is available in the bash shell under Windows 10 Server for Linux (WSL) in Microsoft Store.

     You can do X11 forwarding for remote GUI usage.
 X11 usage requires XQuartz under OSX or [X-Win32](http://kb.mit.edu/confluence/pages/viewpage.action?pageId%3D148603332) under Windows.
+Also see MobaXterm that comes with an x-server built in for Windows.

 -   **[SecureCRT](http://kb.mit.edu/confluence/display/istcontrib/SecureCRT%2B%2Band%2BSecureFX%2B%2Bfor%2BWindows%2B-%2BInstallation%2BInstructions) (windows):** Windows ssh terminal with port forwarding